gnosisguild/zodiac-module-reality/docs/setup_guide.md

 - `iserc20` (optional) - If set to true, the module `RealityERC20` is going to be deployed, otherwise `RealityETH` is deployed.
 By default is false
 - `proxied` (optional) - Deploys the module through a proxy factory

-There are more optional parameters parameters, for more information run `yarn hardhat setup --help`.
+There are more optional parameters, for more information run `yarn hardhat setup --help`.

 An example for this on Rinkeby would be:
 `yarn hardhat --network rinkeby setup --owner <owner_address> --avatar <avatar_address> --target <target_address> --oracle 0xDf33060F476F8cff7511F806C72719394da1Ad64 --template 0x0000000000000000000000000000000000000000000000000000000000000dad`